Ukraine in the Eurovision Song Contest 2022: Background

-The Ukrainian national broadcaster, Public Broadcasting Company of Ukraine (UA:PBC), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
-UA:PBC confirmed their intentions to participate at the 2022 Eurovision Song Contest on 18 June 2021.
-In the past, UA:PBC had alternated between both internal selections and national finals in order to select the Ukrainian entry.
-Between 2016 and 2020, the broadcaster, in collaboration with commercial broadcaster STB, had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
-On 30 August 2021, it was announced that UA:PBC had terminated their partnership with STB, with the broadcaster announcing on 8 October 2021 that they would independently organise a national final to select the 2022 Ukrainian entry.
+As part of its duties as participating broadcaster UA:PBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2022 contest on 18 June 2021.
+In the past, the broadcasters had alternated between both internal selections and national finals in order to select the Ukrainian entry.
+Between 2016 and 2020, the broadcaster, in collaboration with commercial broadcaster STB, had set up national finals with several artists to choose both the song and performer, with both the public and a panel of jury members involved in the selection.
+On 30 August 2021, it was announced that UA:PBC had terminated their partnership with STB, with the broadcaster announcing on 8 October 2021 that they would independently organise a national final to select the 2022 entry.
 Production companies had the opportunity to submit their proposals until 24 October 2021 and the selected company, Friends Pro TV, was announced on 29 December 2021.